eriksjolund/podman-RestrictAddressFamilies/README.md

 # Restrict Podman with the systemd directive _RestrictAddressFamilies_

-A demo of how to improve security by blocking general internet access for Podman, conmon and the OCI runtime while the container still serves the internet via systemd socket activation.
+A demo of how to block general internet access for Podman and its helper programs (e.g. conmon and the OCI runtime) while still letting the container serve the internet via systemd socket activation.

 Requirements:
 * podman >= 3.4.0